Saul-Good-Homie/odin-railsbook/README.md

 - OmniAuth - Facebook
 - Mailers

-##Pipeline (needs to be added):
+## Pipeline (needs to be added):

 - convert certain menus to javascript dropdowns
 - Clean up CSS formatting in Bootstrap
 - Javascript timeouts for flash notices
+- Mobile responsive

-* Move notifications from their index page into mainmenu dropdown
+- Move notifications from their index page into main menu dropdown